-Khuda Bakhsh Library, Patna
+Khuda Bakhsh Library

-Gol Ghar is an interesting building, a huge round building meant to be a granary with a staircase winding around it taking you to the top of it.
-The climb is huge and at peak noontime we could not dare to climb it.
+The Gol Ghar in Patna is an interesting building, a huge round building meant to be a granary with a staircase winding around it taking you to the top of it.
+The climb is huge and at peak noontime, we could not dare to climb it.
 Though I think it would have been a fun thing to do early morning.
 The sheer size of the building will amaze you.
 I am curious to know how they filled it with grains and how they took it out.

 There is a huge Karuna stupa being built where the relics of Buddha from 6 countries would be kept.
 It is a huge structure coming up very close to the Patna railway station.

-Recommend you to read following Historic Places that are also the Tourist Places in Bihar.
+Recommend you to read the following Historic Places that are also Tourist Places in Bihar.